clarkgrubb/data-tools/doc/TOUR.md

     $ highlight '[\x80-\xFF]+'

-How to find invalid UTF-8 bytes?
+To find the first occurence of bytes which are not valid UTF-8, use `iconv`:

     $ iconv -f utf-8 -t utf-8 < /bin/ls > /dev/null
     iconv: illegal input sequence at position 24

 The *data tool* `utf8-viewer` can also be used, since it will render invalid UTF-8 bytes with black squares.
-The black square is itself a Unicode character, so there is a small chance of ambiguity.
+The black square is itself a Unicode character (U+25A0), howver, so there is a small chance of ambiguity.
+The Unicode point are displayed next to the rendered characters, and the point will be U+FFFF for invalid characters.

-    $ utf8-viewer -r /bin/ls
+    $ utf8-viewer /bin/ls

-When a file is in an unknown encoding, one is compelled to inspect it byte-by-byte.
-One can use `od -b` to display the bytes in octal:
+When a file is in an unknown encoding, one can inspect it byte-by-byte One can use `od -b` to display the bytes in octal:

     $ od -b /bin/ls

+The nice thing about `od -b` is that it is an unequivocal way to look at the data.
+It removes the confusion caused by the character encoding which your display is assuming when rendering characters.
+On the other hand human beings can rarely make sense of octal bytes.

+The *data tools* include a version of the editor [hexedit](http://rigaux.org/hexedit.html) to which a [patch](http://www.volkerschatz.com/unix/hexeditpatch.html) supporting aligned search has been applied.  {{F1}} for help, {{^S}} to search, {{^X}} to exit.
+Emacs key bindings can often be used for movement.  `hexedit` displays the bytes in hexadecimal.

-If you think of the bytes are ASCII (such as when the encoding is one of the many 8-bit extensions of ASCII), the `od -c` is a better choice:
+If you think some of the bytes in a file are ASCII, such as when the encoding is one of the many 8-bit extensions of ASCII, then `od -c` will display the file in an unequivocal way which is easier to interpret:

     $ ruby -e '(0..255).each { |i| print i.chr }' | iconv -f mac -t utf8 | od -c

 `od -c` uses C backslash sequences or octal bytes for non-ASCII and non-printing ASCII characters.

-`cat -te` is a tool which uses a unique escape sequence for each byte.
-Unlike `od`, it does not display a fixed number of bytes per line separated by spaces, so the mapping from input to output is not injective:
+`cat -te` uses a unique escape sequence for each byte, but unlike `od`, it does not display a fixed number of bytes per line, so the mapping from input to output is not injective.
+Still, since it doesn't introduce line breaks at regular intervals, it may sometimes be easier to interpret.
+Here is an example of use:

     $ ruby -e '(0..255).each { |i| print i.chr }' | iconv -f mac -t utf8  | cat -te

-`cat -t` renders printable ASCII and newlines, and uses `^` notation for other control characters.
+`cat -t` renders printable ASCII and newlines; it uses `^` notation for other control characters.
 Some versions of `cat -t` use Emacs style `M-X` notation for upper 8-bit bytes.
 In this case, `X` will be what `cat -t` would have used to render the character if the upper bit were zero, with the exception of `^J` being used for newline.

-A binary editor can be a useful thing to have.
-The repo will build a version of [hexedit](http://rigaux.org/hexedit.html) to which a [patch](http://www.volkerschatz.com/unix/hexeditpatch.html) supporting aligned search has been applied.

 The Ruby interpreter can be pressed into service as a tool for performing base conversion:

     $ ruby -e 'puts "316".to_i(8).to_s(16)'
     ce

+The `bc` calculator can also be used.
+This example assumes `zsh` is the shell:

+    echo $'obase=16\n\nibase=8\n42' | bc
+    22

 <a name="utf-8"/>
 ## utf-8

-Although utf-8 is great, it is also difficult.
-It contains characters with strange properties (combing characters, right-to-left characters)
+The `utf8-viewer` *data tool* was written because the author was having a difficult time determining the Unicode points of sequence of UTF-8 bytes.

-    utf8-viewer
+    $ utf8-viewer foo.txt

 If you want to see the character for a Unicode point, the following works in `zsh`:

     $ echo $'\u03bb'

 If you are using a different shell but have access to `python` or `ruby`:

     $ python -c 'print(u"\u03bb")'

     $ ruby -e 'puts "\u03bb"'

 <a name="unicode"/>
 ## unicode

+Unicode contains all the characters one is likely to encounter in an encoding system.
+It can be difficult to deal with, since it contains characters with strange properties such as combining characters and right-to-left characters.

 How to lookup a Unicode point:

     $ curl ftp://ftp.unicode.org/Public/UNIDATA/UnicodeData.txt > /tmp/UnicodeData.txt